smitmartijn/networkinsight-cookbook/manuscript/ch-application-security-planning.md

 There are different files per security policy, so it's easy to edit the security policies that you actually want to apply.
 There could be communication between services that should not have anything to do with each other.
 As as example, here's the recommended security policy that makes sure my yelb-ui service has access to the centralized DNS service:

 Because the files are split up per security policy, they are easy to read.
 It also helps that the Kubernetes network policy format is not that hard.
 Applying these security policies to Kubernetes is *really* simple; it's just one command.
-After making sure all the security policies are to be added, run this command: **kubectl apply -f \*.yaml**
+After making sure all the security policies are to be added, run this command: `kubectl apply -f *.yaml`

 Make sure kubectl is connected to the right cluster and it's selected the right namespace, of course.
 After applying the policies, Kubernetes will make sure they are applied to the services (or namespaces).
 This could be enforced by VMware NSX, or any of the other security tools that Kubernetes supports.

+{id: ch-export-as-xml}
 #### Export as XML

 Lastly, there's the option to export the rules in an XML format.
 This export function will provide you with a zip bundle that contains all needed configuration for VMware NSX for vSphere (NSX-v).
 XML is the format of choice when it comes to API calls for NSX-v.
 As Network Insight uses the 'proper' way of micro-segmenting within NSX-v, the contents of the zip bundle contain multiple XML files that contain API body to create certain things: security tags, security groups, security policies and the assignment of security tags to VMs.